 The ZNE option stands tall on the following claims:

-GHG Reduction: A core concept of ZNE is reducing a building’s greenhouse gas (GHG) footprint by swapping dirty power for clean energy generated on site.
+GHG Reduction: A core concept of ZNE is reducing a building’s greenhouse gas (GHG) footprint by swapping dirty power for clean energy generated onsite.
 As most readers of this blog know well, the state has an ambitious goal of reducing GHG emissions to 80% of 1990 levels by 2050.
-Laying a ZNE standard across 50% of existing commercial buildings and all new commercial and residential buildings by 2030 is a core part of the state’s strategy to clean up the building sector’s emissions, which accounts for nearly the 40% of statewide GHG emissions.
+Laying a ZNE standard across 50% of existing commercial buildings and all new commercial and residential buildings by 2030 is a core part of the state’s strategy to clean up the building sector’s emissions, which account for nearly the 40% of statewide GHG emissions.

 Compliance: In California, ZNE performance is a requirement for most buildings.
 Contractors are expected to deliver 100% of their new residential and commercial sites at this performance level in less than two years, and commercial property owners have to adjust at least 50% of their existing buildings in less than 12 years.
-The state hasn’t specified penalties for non-compliance, but increasingly strict building codes are forcing them to adjust their status quo in that direction simply to stay in business.
+The state hasn’t specified penalties for non-compliance, but increasingly strict building codes are forcing contractors to adjust their status quo simply to stay in business.
 Whether it’s a penalty-weighted building code or a penalty-loose mandate keeping a contractor up at night, the ZNE option is unavoidable if a business wants to stay on the leading edge.

 Figure 2: Time and money are two critical pieces of any conversation between real estate and the environment.

-Resilience: Flexibility is at the heart of resilience, and on-site energy resources paired with smart energy systems can effectively respond to a variety of conditions.
-But like any machine they are also subject to wear and tear, system failures, and physical damage during extreme weather events.
-In the same way that an on-site battery may be valuable during a power outage, a grid may be valuable during an on-site generation malfunction or equipment damage in a weather event.
+Resilience: Flexibility is at the heart of resilience, and onsite energy resources paired with smart energy systems can effectively respond to a variety of conditions.
+But like any machine, they are also subject to wear and tear, system failures, and physical damage during extreme weather events.
+In the same way that an onsite battery may be valuable during a power outage, a grid may be valuable during an onsite generation malfunction or equipment damage in a weather event.
 But if the ZNE pathway constricts cash flows to maintain the grid, then a compromised ZNE facility owner will sustain those productivity losses s/he invested to avoid.

 Figure 3: Image credit, Egor Kamelev.

-Compliance: Yes, California has a ZNE mandate for major building types but its recent ruling to put solar on all new low-rise homes suggests that there’s some wiggle room.
+Compliance: Yes, California has a ZNE mandate for major building types, but its recent ruling to put solar on all new low-rise homes suggests that there’s some wiggle room.
 As The Energy Gang noted, this ruling seems to ease ZNE expectations by allowing homes to meet the terms with community solar and off-site resources.
 It doesn’t mean that the ZNE mandate is lifted, but it does remind us that the real goal is to reduce carbon emissions and that it’s the end, not the means, that matters.

-Figure 4: Alex Steffen delivers a keynote speech at Innovation & Impact Symposium in San Jose, CA on Thursday, May 31.
+Figure 4: Alex Steffen delivers a keynote speech at the Innovation & Impact Symposium in San Jose, CA on Thursday, May 31.
 Image credit: Eleanor Johnstone.